 How is carcinoma of unknown primary diagnosed?

 Your healthcare provider will ask you about your health history, symptoms, risk factors, and family history of disease.
-He or she will do a physical exam.
-If your healthcare provider thinks you have CUP, tests will be used to try to find the primary site—the place where the cancer started.
+A physical exam will be done.
+If your healthcare provider thinks you have cancer, tests will be used to try to find the primary site—the place where the cancer started.

 - Urine and blood tests

-Sometimes the only sign that someone has cancer is a single site that the cancer cells have spread to.
-This site may be very far from where the cancer cells first grew.
+Sometimes the only sign that someone has cancer is a single tumor in the body.
+This tumor may be very far from where the cancer cells first grew.
 A biopsy may help find the source of the cancer.
-Small pieces of tissue are taken out and checked for cancer cells.
+To do a biopsy, tiny pieces of tissue are taken out and tested for cancer.
 Lab tests may be able to show what kind of cancer cells they are.
-Knowing the primary site makes it easier to treat the cancer.
+Knowing the primary site helps your providers know how to best treat the cancer.

 After a diagnosis of CUP, you may have other tests.
-These help your healthcare providers learn more about the cancer.
-In some cases, the doctors may not be able to figure out where the cancer started.
-They may decide further testing would not be helpful.
+These can help your healthcare providers learn more about the cancer.
+If the doctors aren't able to figure out where the cancer started, they may decide further testing won't be helpful.

 How is carcinoma of unknown primary treated?